Alpackers/CTF-Writeups/Misc/OverTheWire/Narnia/Narnia6/Readme.md

 #
 >```
 >
-> I almost done want this one to end.
+> I almost don't want this one to end.
 I've learned a lot and it feels like we've been rewarded at every turn.
 Let's head to the server and get the password knowing we may have to do a bit of remapping.
 >
 >